Remember Me

 If you can cut off the word "shirt" at the proper place, then you should be doing an approximation of the Mandarin syllable shi.
 Now apply the same vowel sound to the syllables zhi and chi.
 For zi, ci, and si, the vowel sound is very similar.
 You should be able to master it by simply listening to it over and over and imitating it.

 Mandarin’s r sound also sounds a bit different when combined with i.
-It is similar to the to zhi, chi, and shi sounds mentioned above from the basic "ee" sound of pinyin i that you learned in Section 4.
+It is closer to the zhi, chi, and shi sounds mentioned above than the basic "ee" sound of pinyin i that you learned in Section 4.

 Listen to the sounds of this section and try repeating them by clicking on the syllables below: